-PHS is committed to develop its employees and offers a comprehensive range of training and development and apprenticeship programmes to employees both online and face-to-face.
-During the year, 97 people started work based learning programmes; 75 started an apprenticeship, 3 started and NVQ course, 6 started a supported internship via Project Search to help young people with special needs find full time employment, 3 started courses through the Scottish Flexible Workforce Development fund and 10 started courses through Chwarae Teg; a charity inspiring, leading and delivering gender equality in Wales.
+PHS is committed to developing its employees and offers a comprehensive range of training and development and apprenticeship programmes to employees both online and face-to-face.
+During the year, 128 people started work based learning programmes; 77 started an apprenticeship, 10 started an NVQ course, 8 started a supported internship via Project Search to help young people with special needs find full time employment, 5 started courses through the Scottish Flexible Workforce Development fund, 1 person completed a course funded through the Northern Irelands Skill up programme, 20 people started courses funded through Wales Personal Learning Accounts, 10 people started courses funded through England skills bootcamp and 5 started courses through Chwarae Teg; a charity inspiring, leading and delivering gender equality in Wales.

-PHS is committed to creating a safe environment for all current and prospective employees.
+The Company is committed to creating a safe environment for all current and prospective employees.
 We have a proactive approach to health and safety through the implementation of the phs Yellow Rules Health and Safety regime which monitors health and safety in the workplace.
 Our Health and Safety team proactively monitor and audit health and safety Key performance indicators which are reviewed by management at the start of key meetings.

-PHS is committed to fairness, equality and non-discrimination.
+The Company is committed to fairness, equality and non-discrimination.
 We have continued to do this through our policy not to discriminate on any basis.
 This policy applies to job advertisements, recruitment and selection, training and development opportunities, benefits and pay.